9 essential tips to survive driving in Oman

 Locals will insist that the price of petrol is much higher now than it used to be a few years ago.
 However, with an average price of O.240 OMR per litre for unleaded 95 (0.62 dollars and 0.58 euros), this is still much cheaper than what you would pay in New York or Paris.

-At petrol stations, an attendant will always serve you and you can pay in cash or by bank card.
 By the way, at petrol stations, you will generally find a shop selling drinks, food and basic necessities (including an array of perfume bottles to cater for local taste!).
 There are also basic toilet facilities which you can either access within the shop premises or at the back of the building.

 Driving in Oman shop in petrol station

-8) Managing meandering road hazards
+8) Expect lots of meandering around road hazards

 Outside of Muscat, it is not uncommon to see herds of goats crossing the road.
 This is also true of stray donkeys in Al Amarat (about 40 kilometres from Muscat) and camels in the governate of Dhofar.
-You should especially be watchful at night as this can lead to some heavy injuries for the animals and seriously damage your car.

 Driving in Oman donkey